jabberjabberjabber/LLavaImageTagger/README.md

 - **GPU Acceleration**: Will use Apple Metal, Nvidia CUDA, or AMD (Vulkan) hardware if available to greatly speed inference.
 - **Cross-Platform**: Supports Windows, macOS ARM, and Linux.
 - **Stop and Start Capability**: Can stop and start without having to reprocess all the files again.
+- **Keyword Post-Processing**: Expand keywords so all synonyms are added to every image with one of the synonyms, or deduplicate keywords by using the most frequently used synonym in place of all matching synonyms.

 ## Installation